dlthfl87/fridge-recipes/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
 Tired of throwing out all the rotten ingredients from your last grocery haul?
 Do you care about making sustainable choices for the environment?
-Save time, money, and lower your environmental impact by cooking your meals using Fridge Recipes.
+Save time, money, and lower your environmental impact by cooking your meals using Happy Fridge.

 ## How to Get Started ##